 Two Columbus police officers have been appointed to new leadership positions after a deputy chief announced his retirement.

-Mike Richardson, a 23-year CPD veteran, is the department’s new deputy chief, said Columbus Police Chief Jon Rohde.
+Mike Richardson, a 23-year Columbus Police Department veteran, is the department’s new deputy chief, Police Chief Jon Rohde said.
 Richardson replaces Deputy Chief Todd Harry, who is retiring, Rohde said.

 Rohde congratulated Harry on his retirement and thanked him for his 20 years of service.

 “Both Deputy Chief Richardson and Capt.
 Norman have worked their way up through the department’s ranks and exhibited leadership during their many years at CPD,” Rohde said.
 “I am extremely confident in the expertise and experience these veteran officers possess and look forward to working with them in their new roles.”